 The Faces of British Wrestling

 The first point in this would be, the lack of babyfaces able to get reactions and sell tickets, this is down to several reasons.
-One being a lack of exposure to the fans.
+One is a lack of exposure to the fans.
 If your fans are not able to build up a familiar connection to the superstars which the owners want them to view they aren’t going to buy tickets to the shows.
-The companies’ brands generally aren’t strong enough to sell a viewing alone on name of the Company.
-They are not WWE so therefore they need the Faces to build a connection which the crowd and to invest in their Stock, if they do buy in then they will come back show after show to support their favourites, which is vital for wrestling.
+The companies’ brands generally aren’t strong enough to sell a viewing alone on the name of the Company.
+They are not WWE so, therefore, they need the Faces to build a connection which the crowd and to invest in their Stock if they do buy in then they will come back show after show to support their favourites, which is vital for wrestling.

 To close this argument, we believe that British wrestling does not have its own identity as it is trying to live off the American counterparts.
 Most promotions feel that they need to import a Former World Wide know Superstar to streamline and get themselves over.
 This is to boost general ticket sales as we don’t have enough home-grown Superstars that stay over here.
 This could be down to payment or for bookings, which is an argument for a different time.

 What are your current views of British babyfaces?
 Do you think there is room for improvement?
 If so, please either leave a comment or send us an email via the contact us page.